onlinecode-org/-Vue-Js-Get-Current-Date-Time/README.md

 It is a very simple getting current date time in vue js cause we can get it using Date().
 Date() will provide us full date and time with timezone. so We can also make better format like yyyy-mm-dd in vue js.

-Bellow code i gave you simple example so you can understand how to display current date and time in vue app.